 event nevertheless.
 Their participation in this event was the first time in

-sports-entertainment history that disabled athletes had this kind of platform
+sports-entertainment history that disabled athletes had this platform

 to showcase their skills.
 It was another first for Tony, Neil, and the